stats60/stats60.github.io/prospectus/index.md

 - Monday and Friday will be regular lectures;
 - Wednesday will be dedicated to problem sessions and programming labs.

 We will be using [Stanford Zoom](https://uit.stanford.edu/service/zoom) to interact during class.
-The Zoom links are only available from Canvas. *These must not be shared publicly!*
+The Zoom links are available on the [calendar](../calendar/).
+A working [Stanford SUNet account](https://accounts.stanford.edu/) is required for access.

 **Website**: The primary web site for the class is [stats60.stanford.edu](http://stats60.stanford.edu).
 We will use Canvas for class lecture recordings, and Gradescope to submit assignments and to post grades.